elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 ### Considerations
 * Be aware of a possible lack of storage infrastructure, thus requiring financing that might not be part of the initially proposed project budget.
 * Monitor that data is not lost, e.g. by missing or unimplemented backup procedures.
-* Monitor that metadata is collected, and organized according to agreed standards and no discrepancies between metadata and reality exist (e.g. sample ID mismatches).
+* Monitor that metadata is collected, and organised according to agreed standards and no discrepancies between metadata and reality exist (e.g. sample ID mismatches).
 * Copyright licenses connected to the reuse of the project outputs should be applicable long-term beyond the project's lifetime.
 * Some data might need to be made available through restricted access mechanisms, e.g. for sensitive (personal) data.
 Safeguarding the functionality of a data access committee beyond the project period requires coordination on an institutional level.
 * The quality, size, location, and reuse of datasets might be an object of project reporting and be used as a performance indicator.